Gbemividz0n/simple_shell/README.md

 # simple_shell
-A simple UNIX command interpreter based on Shell Titilayo Akinde and James Opeyemi
+A simple UNIX command interpreter based on Shell by Titilayo Akinde and James Opeyemi.